Doist/sqs-workers/README.md

     print(f"Sending email {subject} to {to}")
 ```

-Default policy is the exponential backoff.
-It's recommended to always set both backoff policy and dead-letter queue to limit the maximum number of execution attempts.
+The default policy is the exponential backoff.
+We recommend setting both the backoff policy and the dead-letter queue to limit the maximum number of execution attempts.

-Alternatively you can set the backoff to IMMEDIATE_RETURN to re-execute failed task immediately.
+Alternatively, you can set the backoff to IMMEDIATE_RETURN to re-execute the failed task immediately.

 ```python
 queue = sqs.queue("emails", backoff_policy=IMMEDIATE_RETURN)